 Note: In this case we don’t perform an operation on a Dynamo geometry when we copy elements, but instead when we copy Revit objects.
 The Geometry.CopyElement node copies an element and places the copy at a location indicated by a given transformation (Structural Design->Model->Geometry).

-The Dynamo script I built in this article can be found here.
+The final script covered in this post can be found in the extra folder.

 In my next post I will continue to develop this script and I will: